 Neglecting home air filter maintenance can result in a plethora of home and health issues.

-A dirty air filter is clogged with dust and debris, which reduces airflow.
-Ultimately, your AC unit will have to work harder to compensate, potentially leading to system failure or costly repairs.
+Reduced Airflow: A dirty air filter is clogged with dust and debris, which also reduces airflow.
+Ultimately, your HVAC unit will have to work harder to compensate, potentially leading to system failure or costly repairs.

-An AC unit that is working hard to circumvent clogged air filters is subject to overheat and other issues.
+System Failure: An HVAC unit that is working hard to circumvent clogged air filters is subject to overheating and other issues.
 Once a unit overheats, it is likely to break resulting in expensive repairs.

-Those who suffer from allergies may notice an increase in fatigue, headaches and cold-like symptoms.
+Increased Allergens: Those who suffer from allergies may notice increased fatigue, headaches and cold-like symptoms.
 This is due to the fact that major allergens aren’t being filtered out as effectively.
-Without a clean air filter, when the air is on, these particles circulate throughout your home.
+Without a clean air filter, when the air is blowing, these particles circulate throughout your home.

-The inability to produce cold air and reduced airflow from a dirty filter greatly strains your AC unit and HVAC system.
-All of which increases the electricity or utility bill.
+Electricity Bill Increase: Reduced airflow from a dirty filter greatly stresses your AC unit and HVAC system.
+All of which increases your electricity or gas bill.

-If you notice an increase in the actual temperature of your AC unit, it may be indicative of a dirty air filter.
+Overheating AC Unit: If you notice an increase in the actual temperature of your outdoor condenser unit, it may be indicative of a dirty air filter.
 This is determined by touching the back of the outdoor unit.

-If you notice dust settling on furniture near the vents in your home, it could be another sign that the air filter is probably dirty.
+Dust: If you notice more dust settling on surfaces near the vents in your home, it could be another sign that the air filter is dirty.
 Check surfaces further away from the vents, if they are not as dusty, then the air filter is the problem.
-Also, you can hang a white sheet within several inches of the vent and see if the sheet turns gray with dust, which again shows it’s time to change the home air filter.
+Also, as a test, hang a white sheet within several inches of the vent and see if the sheet turns gray, which again shows it’s time to change the home air filter.

 Changing home air filters is quick and easy!
-If you’re looking for the perfect home air filter, one that provides your space with cleaner, filtered air and healthy indoor airflow, look no further than a MERV-13 pleated media filter.
-We suggest this option because it truly combines the best of every category.
-A MERV-13 filter is replaced on average only every three to six months!
-(Depending on those special conditions.)
-By nature these filters are low maintenance, saving time and money.
-They’re also high-efficiency, meaning improved overall air quality and healthier indoor space!
+If you’re looking for the perfect home air filter, one that provides your space with cleaner, filtered air and healthy indoor airflow, look no further than a MERV 13 pleated media filter.
+We suggest this option because it truly combines the best features of every category.